uwcartlab/webmapping/Chapter03/readme.md

 The geocoded output includes _**latitude**_ (the "Y" value north and south from the equator) and _**longitude**_ (the "X" value east and west from the prime meridian in Greenwich) columns.
 Many programs and websites recognize CSV data as geospatial if it contains these two column headers, so it is a good idea to always use these names for your coordinate columns.
 Note that the coordinate values are in **_decimal degrees_**, with positive values denoting north latitude or east longitude and negatives denoting south/west.

-Your final spreadsheet should have the name, lat/long coordinates, and population data for each city (Figure 1.5)  Once the spreadsheet is ready, save it using the ._csv_ option to your _unit-1_ _data_ folder. _Note_: Choose "UTF-8" for the character encoding when saving to ensure all characters are universally recognized.
+Your final spreadsheet should have the name, lat/long coordinates, and population data for each city (Figure 1.5)  Once the spreadsheet is ready, save it using the ._csv_ option to your _Chapter03_ _data_ folder (within your _unit-1_ repository). _Note_: Choose "UTF-8" for the character encoding when saving to ensure all characters are universally recognized.

+Additionally, copy the contents from _Chapter02_ to _Chapter03_.
+Doing so will allow you to access everything that you copied from _boilerplate_ to _Chapter02_, as well as build on the script that you began writing in Chapter 2.

 ![figure3.1.5.png](img/figure3.1.5.png)

 ###### Figure 1.5: Georeferenced data

-> **Download [MegaCities.csv](data/MegaCities.csv "MegaCities.csv"); the file also is included in _Chapter03_ of the _unit-1_ folder.
+> **Open _MegaCities.csv_ located in _Chapter03_ of the _unit-1_ folder.
 Run its contents through a batch geocoder to add latitude and longitude columns.
 Fill in any missing coordinate values.**

 ### II.
 JSON and GeoJSON